shacharyaron/grade-notifier-bot/README.md

 $ npm start
 ```
 **:rotating_light: IMPORTANT NOTE:**<br>
-In order for the app to run, you must add a ```config.json``` file into the root directory, the file should have the following properties :
+In order for the bot to run, you must add a ```config.json``` file into the root directory, the file should have the following properties :
 ```
 {
     "moodle": {